chunjuihsu/k-pop-merch-buying-solution/README.md

 ### Step 4: Copy the Script Code

 1. Open `Code.gs` (or create a new file).
-2. Paste the provided script code in `app.gs`.
+2. Paste the script code in `Code.gs` in this repository.

 ### Step 5: Initialize the Workspace